Bruno Petković: International career

+Youth

-On youth level, he was capped only once for Croatia U21 in a game against Liechtenstein on 13 August 2013, scoring a goal in the 5–0 victory.
+At youth level, he was not capped as he was not good enough for Croatia U21.

+Senior

-On 11 March 2019, he received his first senior Croatia call-up as a replacement for the injured Marko Pjaca.
-He made his debut on 21 March 2019 in a Euro 2020 qualifier against Azerbaijan.
-He scored his first goal for the national team on 11 June in a friendly loss to Tunisia.
+Petković received his first senior Croatia call-up as a replacement for the injured Marko Livaja, for UEFA Euro 2020 qualifiers against Azerbaijan and Hungary in March 2019.
+On 21 March, he debuted in a 2–1 victory against the former opponent.
+Petković scored his first goal for the national team on 11 June in a friendly loss to Tunisia.

-He turned out to be instrumental to Croatia's successful UEFA Euro 2020 qualifying campaign, scoring four goals and assisting one.
-He finished the qualifiers as the group's top goalscorer.
-However, following the tournament postponement due to the COVID-19 pandemic, Petković was heavily criticized for his inefficiency in the national team during Croatia's disappointing 2020–21 Nations League campaign where they managed to win only three points in six games.
+Petković turned out to be instrumental to Croatia's successful UEFA Euro 2020 qualifying campaign, scoring four goals and assisting one.
+However, following the tournament's postponement due to the COVID-19 pandemic, Petković was heavily criticized for his inefficiency in the national team during Croatia's disappointing 2020–21 Nations League campaign where they managed to win only three points in six games.

 In the 2022 FIFA World Cup quarter-final on 9 December, Petković scored the equalizing goal against Brazil to take the game to penalties.
-It was his first goal for Croatia after 17 caps and more than two years.
-Croatia won the penalty shootout and progressed to the semi-finals for the third time in their history.

 Personal life

 On 3 April 2021, Petković and his partner Iva Šarić became parents of a baby boy, whom they named Adrian.

+Petković is an active amateur chess player and he regularly participates in humanitarian chess tournaments organised by Croatian chess grandmaster and Vice President of European Chess Union, Alojzije Janković.

+Petković was an inspiration for a scene in the first episode of RTL Televizija's comedy drama show San snova, where Marko Braić's character's reaction to being interviewed by reporters was identical to that of Petković from the Zagreb Airport in 2022.